 Fights are Brutal

-Only a great trainer knows how to change style, switch up strategy in the middle of a fight, counter an opponent’s style and get a fighter to pay attention when the adrenaline, pain and cacophony of head shots and pain kick in.
+Only a great fighter knows how to change style, switch up strategy in the middle of a fight, counter an opponent’s style and get a fighter to pay attention when the adrenaline, pain and cacophony of head shots and pain kick in.
 It’s unimaginable the brutality that a fight is exposed to.
 Unreal and it cannot be relayed in any means.

 Nutrition, weight, tricks, skills from taping, to running off extra weight, sure they’re important but they do NOT affect a world champion’s skills.
 A fighter’s talent is set by what he falls into when he’s under attack in the middle of the ring.
 The adrenaline kicks in and a fighter either knows how to win, or he loses.
-And under duress only the best skilled trainer can disrupt a pattern that’s not helping a fighter win.

 Don’t Believe the Hype